sebascert/docc/README.md

 > The table of contents is configured in `config/metadata.yaml`

-Document Compiler configuration is stored in `config/config.yaml`, the available options are as follows:
+Docc configuration is stored in `config/config.yaml`, the available options are as follows:

 ```yaml
 output_filename: doc.pdf